pizza

 The Editor

-What could be more comforting than a good pizza?
-Everyone's invited: whether you’re vegetarian, vegan, or a meat lover, whether you prefer a white base or tomato, and whether you love pineapple or not, there's something for everyone.
-But you need to find a place that makes great pizzas.
-That's why we're sharing our selection of the best pizzas in Paris.
-You're welcome!
+What’s more comforting than a delicious pizza ?
+There’s no jealousy here: whether you're vegetarian, vegan, a meat lover, prefer white base or tomato base, an admirer of pineapple or not, everyone can find their favorite.
+But you need to know a spot that serves great ones.
+That’s why we’re sharing our selection of the best pizzas in Paris.
+You’re welcome!

 See this post on Instagram